Divyansh-007/Divyansh-007/README.md

 Hey, I'm Divyansh 👋

-Backend engineer with 5 years of experience, currently leading the backend team at McKinley Rice.
+Full-stack engineer with 5 years of experience.
 I specialize in building scalable APIs and distributed systems using Node.js, NestJS, and TypeScript — and I'm actively transitioning into ML/AI engineering.

 I publish open-source npm packages, contribute to backend tooling, and document everything I build.
 When I'm not shipping code, I'm making tech content or exploring new ways to break and rebuild systems.